-- If you see warning: [options] bootstrap class path not set in conjunction with -source 1.6, ignore it.
-It's just Java being picky.
-We'll cover how to take care of that later in the book. - If you get the error ./build.sh: Permission denied you might need to type chmod +x build.sh to give the script executable permission. - If you get the error package org.bukkit does not exist followed by a ton of other errors, it's not finding the server directory (see below). - If you're seeing syntax errors, make sure you are using a fresh copy of the files downloaded from this book's website, with no local modifications. - If everything compiles okay but you get an error trying to copy the JAR file, make sure the server directory is correct.
+- If you get the error ./build.sh: Permission denied you might need to type chmod +x build.sh to give the script executable permission. - If you're seeing syntax errors, make sure you are using a fresh copy of the files downloaded from this book's website, with no local modifications. - If everything compiles okay but you get an error trying to copy the jar file, make sure the server directory is correct.

-If the script is having trouble finding the server directory, edit build.sh and change the MCSERVER= directory name to the correct location of your Minecraft server.3
+If the script is having trouble finding the server directory, edit build.sh and change the MCSERVER= directory name to the correct location of your Minecraft server.2